BAM-PFA/guerrillatv/_collections/_raw-footage/2020-08-06_tv-in-tv-out.md

 Digitized by BAMPFA with support from the National Endowment for the Humanities.

-*__Skip Blumburg:__ "Well, representative Andy, what's going to happen?
+*__Skip Blumberg:__ "Well, representative Andy, what's going to happen?
 Am I going to get dizzy or are you going to get tired?"*

 *__Andy Mann:__ "You're going to get dizzy before I get tired."*